jpie726/hacking_fear_book/giving_the_monster_a_name.md

 #Coaches/Parents Bad Habits:
 Have you ever watched the tv show [The Dog Whisperer](http://www.cesarsway.com/channel/dog-whisperer-tv)?
 Typically when trying to fix a pet's bad habits he starts by changing the owner's behavior.
-Well I hate to have to say it but 99% of the time this holds true for atheletes and coaches.
-In this section I behaviors coaches and parents do that contribute to the athelete's issues.
+Well I hate to have to say it but 99% of the time this holds true for athletes and coaches.
+In this section I behaviors coaches and parents do that contribute to the athlete's issues.

 A bit ashamed I will admit that I have even been guilty of this behavior in the past.
-I have since changed my own behavior patterns and it has made a huge difference in my atheletes progress.
+I have since changed my own behavior patterns and it has made a huge difference in my athletes progress.

-I purposly saved this part for the end of the book because I have a feeling this will be the least popular with a lot of coaches and parents.
+I purposely saved this part for the end of the book because I have a feeling this will be the least popular with a lot of coaches and parents.
 No one likes to be told they have been doing it wrong and with any luck you have not.
-Hopefully you are not one of the coaches/parents that have been feeding the fear monster instead of giving the child the flashlight so they can see its all in their imaginations.
+Hopefully you are not one of the coaches/parents that have been feeding the fear monster instead of giving the child the flashlight so they can see it's all in their imaginations.

 ##Giving the monster under the bed a name:
-When you were a kid did you ever imagine there was a monster under the bed or in the closit?
-Lets say for a second you did.
+When you were a kid did you ever imagine there was a monster under the bed or in the closet?
+Let's say for a second you did.
 What if your parents, instead of reassuring you of this monsters ficticiousiousnes, decided to give him a name like "Razor Tooth" or "Child Eater".
-Giving him a name makes him real, at least in the childs head.
+Giving him a name makes him real, at least in the child's head.
 It works with Santa Claus and the Tooth Fairy right?

 ####Mental Block:
-A dangerious thing I see coaches and parents do all of the time is to tell the children that are forming undesired habit loops that they have a "mental block".
+A dangerous thing I see coaches and parents do all of the time is to tell the children that are forming undesired habit loops that they have a "mental block".

-Though you may be correct in your diagnosis that they are begining to learn an unwanted habit loop and you may, in your head, refer to it as a "mental block" those or similar words have a powerful affect on young atheletes.
+Though you may be correct in your diagnosis that they are beginning to learn an unwanted habit loop and you may, in your head, refer to it as a "mental block" those or similar words have a powerful affect on young athletes.

-Labeling it a "mental block" cements the undesired habit loop by afirming as far as the young athelete is concerened that there is a 'scientific' diagnosis why they are unable to perform the desired behavioral routine.
+Labeling it a "mental block" cements the undesired habit loop by affirming as far as the young athlete is concerned that there is a 'scientific' diagnosis why they are unable to perform the desired behavioral routine.

-At least with the Tooth Fairy a child can disprove the illusion by pertending to be asleep and catching you in the act of putting money under their pillow.
-Beyond getting an x-ray of the athelete's head and showing them there is nothing physically in there brain I can't think of any way they, on their own, they can disproove this ruse.
+At least with the Tooth Fairy a child can disprove the illusion by pretending to be asleep and catching you in the act of putting money under their pillow.
+Beyond getting an x-ray of the athlete's head and showing them there is nothing physically in their brain I can't think of any way they, on their own, they can disprove this ruse.

 I prefer to use the term "over thinking" the skill.
 With a "mental block" how do you get over it?
-It's not like it's a physical obstical they can just side step.
-To the young athelete it is a mysterious intangable thing lodged in their brain.
+It's not like it's a physical obstacle they can just side step.
+To the young athlete it is a mysterious intangible thing lodged in their brain.
 Now not "over thinking" is slightly easier.
 Focus on something else:

 * Mom's fresh cooked breakfast
 * Audible ques
 * The individual shapes you need to do the skill
-*Even butterflys and faries if that does the trick
+* Even butterflies and fairies if that does the trick

 Do you see how one label "over thinking" is actionable and the other label "mental block" is completely unactionable.